codsen/codsen/packages/edit-package-json/README.md

 When parsing-editing-stringifying JSON, we can't guarantee the: key order, indentation (tabs vs. spaces) and all other formatting to be intact.

 This program gives you interface to edit JSON files as string, without parsing.

+IMPORTANT.

+**Since this program is still in _a baby state_, it can't create new keys which didn't exist before. `set()` will only change values of existing keys.
+It is not able to add new keys yet.**

 It edits JSON as _string_ but let's you use [object-path](https://www.npmjs.com/package/object-path) notation to set values on any paths in JSON.